 Establishing minimum performance standards to reduce their susceptibility to interference.

 This way forward is also in line with other recent developments.
 The FCC seems also to proceed in this direction (2009 Wireless innovation notice of inquiry, June 2012 workshop on receiver performance standards).
-The new amended R&TTE Directive recognises the receiver performance as important for the efficient use of the spectrum (article 3.2 of the Directive).

 It may be advisable not to consider devices in studies when receiver parameters or alternative mitigation techniques are not given but this is a spectrum engineering and standardisation issue not to be considered in the EC decision.
 The equipment standardisation framework relies on the standardisation bodies remaining vigilant in ensuring the receiver parameters or alternative mitigation techniques remain appropriate as the use of the radio spectrum evolves.